 That is the analysis to run before any renewal.
 Pull the assigned-license report, separate the stable core from the variable edge, and price each against ETLA and VIP.
 The answer is specific to your seat behavior, and it is almost always cheaper than letting a single proposed model cover an estate that does not actually behave as one.

 The work is the same whichever model you land on.
 Measure your real seat usage, forecast three years honestly, and price both agreements against that forecast.
-Bring the numbers to Adobe before Adobe brings a model to you, and the conversation starts on your terms rather than the vendor calendar.
+Bring the numbers to Adobe before Adobe brings a model to you, and the conversation starts on your terms rather than on the vendor calendar.
+That preparation, more than any single clause or discount point, is what separates the buyers who reset their Adobe cost from the buyers who renew it.

 Key takeaways